-Blue Shield Promise Health Plan is responsible for establishing and administering grievance procedures.
-The PPG and/or the PCP must participate with Blue Shield Promise Health Plan by providing assistance and information.
+Blue Shield Promise is responsible for establishing and administering grievance procedures.
+The IPA/medical group and/or the PCP must participate with Blue Shield Promise by providing assistance and information.
 Grievance forms shall be made available to Members at each PCP site.
 Additionally, providers are given the opportunity to review all member concerns and respond to the issues identified.